-No external consultation has been undertaken during the development of the updated Treasury Management Policy.
-A copy of the approved Policy will be given to the Council's auditors.
+No external consultation was undertaken during the development of the updated Treasury Management Policy.
+The proposed changes were discussed with the Council's investment governance advisers and a copy of the approved Policy will be given to the Council's auditors.